gjermundgaraba/bjaanes.github.io/_posts/2016-02-14-smart-home-series-part-5-grove-and-mqtt-message-cataloger.md

 # Grove

-Let&#8217;s just start out with what I didn&#8217;t like about the Grove stuff: The documentation isn&#8217;t always 100%.
+Let's just start out with what I didn't like about the Grove stuff: The documentation isn't always 100%.
 The language is sometimes a bit lacking, and it seems outdated some places.
-It works, and you usually don&#8217;t have to mess too much around to make things work &#8211; but it&#8217;s not perfect.
+It works, and you usually don't have to mess too much around to make things work - but it's not perfect.

 However, it DOES work.
 And it was so nice to have software problems, instead of hardware ones.
-I can understand software issues &#8211; those are easily debuggable.
+I can understand software issues - those are easily debuggable.
 It was heaven compared to the Ardunio mess.

 &nbsp;